How to Protect and Increase Your Waterloo Region Home's Value For Less

 Depersonalize your living space.
 Items that are excessively personal, such as family photos, should be removed.
 It will help potential buyers if they can visualize themselves - and THEIR stuff in the room.

-Remove visual clutter such as hooks, artwork, and photographs from hallways.
+Remove visual clutter such as clothing laden hooks, fussy artwork, and personal photographs from hallways.
 Hallways that seem too cluttered can be a deal breaker.

 To make the living area feel bigger, reduce the number of throw pillows, blankets, and decorations.

 Arrange bookshelves and display cabinets to make them more functional.
 Remove the dust layer, trinkets, personal objects, storage bins, and tattered books, then arrange and style them.

 Remember to clean out your refrigerator, freezer, and beneath the sinks as well.